phoexer/automata/sap/Missing program 01.md

 With programs crying about missing programs of the form

 /1PAPA/FEAT400ABKRS
+/1PAPA/FEAT400SCHKZ

-you need to activate the feature  in PE03, feature name is the last 5 characters so for above it's ABKRS
+you need to activate the feature  in PE03, feature name is the last 5 characters so for above it's ABKRS and SCHKZ

 Cause, bad client copy.